SajjadR17/SajjadR17/README.md

 # 👋 Hey, I'm Sajjad Roohandeh
 ### 💻 Front-End Developer
-### Learning JavaScript → Then React, TypeScript & Tailwind ✨
+### Learning JavaScript and API → Then React, TypeScript & Tailwind ✨

 I focus on building modern, responsive, and clean web interfaces.
 Turning ideas into real UI is my favorite part of coding.